 Benefits of Bone Broth

-Some studies have suggested that, due to it’s high content of collagen, gelatin, vitamins and minerals, bone broth has multiple benefits including:
+Some studies have suggested that, due to it’s high content of collagen, gelatin, vitamins and minerals, it has multiple benefits including:

 - Improved gut health